naveengogu/Stack-Notice/README.md

 In the case of the statement "We update this page every day, review the page to get latest release version of tool"

-*last update of this page is Monday 17 April 2023 04:43:54 AM UTC
+*last update of this page is Tuesday 18 April 2023 07:35:29 AM UTC

 <center>